Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 What Things Should I Consider When Choosing the Right Generator for My Electrical Needs?

-Noise is one factor that’s very important, although overlooked.
+Noise Level is one factor that’s very important, although overlooked.
 The last thing you want is your neighbors complaining about a loud generator.
-The noise of a generator can also affect your sleep, so make sure your chosen generator produces no more than 70 dBA.
+The noise level of a generator can also affect your sleep, so make sure your chosen generator produces no more than 70 dBA.

 The weight of your generator is also important, especially if you’re going to be using it for recreational purposes.
 Plus, the bigger the generator, the more fuel it uses over time.